-- Women with a family history of breast or ovarian cancer (especially cases at a younger age) have an increased personal risk of breast cancer.
+- Women with a family history of breast cancer (especially cases at a younger age) have an increased personal risk of breast cancer.

 - Women who have had a previous case of breast cancer have an increased risk of developing a second, unrelated breast malignancy.